openfaas/workshop/README.md

 ## Pick your track

-* Swarm track (this page)
+In Lab 1 you will pick your track and then throughout the labs look out for any special commands needed for the container orchestrator for your track.

+### Docker Swarm (beginners)

-The easiest and simplest way to learn about OpenFaaS is through Docker Swarm.
-The knowledge you build up and the functions you create are both transferrable and portable between Swarm and Kubernetes.
+The easiest and simplest way to learn about OpenFaaS is by deploying Docker Swarm, this is because it is already built into the Docker distribution and has more limited extensibility.

+The knowledge you build up and the functions you create are both transferrable and portable between Docker Swarm and Kubernetes.

-* Kubernetes track (click link below)
+### Kubernetes (intermediate)

-You can also learn about OpenFaaS through Kubernetes.
-We have a preview available for learning OpenFaaS with Kubernetes.
-[Switch to the Kubernetes track](https://github.com/openfaas/workshop/tree/kubernetes-preview).
+You can also learn about Serverless on Kubernetes using OpenFaaS.

+The recommendation from the OpenFaaS community is that you run Kubernetes in production, but all the knowledge you can is transferrable and functions do not have to be rebuilt.

 ## [Lab 1 - Prepare for OpenFaaS](./lab1.md)